 Mahé was a hiker’s paradise with an impressive network of trails for all degrees of fitness and sense of adventure.
 The 30-minute scramble up to the Morne Blanc viewpoint was well worth the exertion and the 45-minute trail to Anse Major in the northeast of the island was simply put: spectacular.

 It was an easy path that took us high above the tantalising azure waters before dropping down to an incredibly secluded little bay.
 With a little bit of sadness, we were forced to leave many more trails unexplored.

 The days merged into one and before knew it our time had come to an end.
-On our last day on the island we headed for Victoria, the laid-back capital city of the Seychelles.
-While not the most attractive off cities, it exuded just enough charm with its wide boulevards, bustling markets and old colonial architecture to keep us hooked for a few hours.
+On our last day on the island, we headed for Victoria, the laid-back capital city of Seychelles.
+While not the most attractive of cities, it exuded just enough charm with its wide boulevards, bustling markets and old colonial architecture to keep us hooked for a few hours.

 Though, with all the concrete around the heat was punishing.
 We needed a quick escape.

 “Shall we go into the Natural History Museum babe?”
 I suggested hopefully.
 Surely, they would have some air-conditioning.
 Jorien agreed.
 And yes, they did have aircon.

 After spending an hour learning about volcanic rocks we braved the streets of Victoria again.
 We wandered over to the famous cast-iron clock tower on Independence Avenue, erected in 1903, then onto the Victoria Market where an explosion of colours and smells hit us.
 We got a takeaway octopus curry from a local joint.
 Seychellois cuisine was extremely tasty!